 Hence, the need for rest days.
 The rest day is the day where there is no racing at the Tour de France.

-How many rest days at the Tour de France?
+Rest days at the 2023 Tour de France

-Since 1999, there are two rest days on Mondays on week 2 and week 3.
+Since 1999, there have been two rest days on Mondays in week two and week three.
 The rest days are preceded by a hard mountain stage on the prior day (Sunday) to allow the riders to rest and recover.
+In 2022, there are two rest days and a transfer day for the teams to transfer between Sønderborg, Denmark, and Dunkirk, France.

 What do the riders do on a rest day?